MedKGent: A Large Language Model Agent Framework for Constructing Temporally Evolving Medical Knowledge Graph: Methods

 To assign an initial confidence score to each extracted relational triple, the Extractor Agent employs a sampling-based confidence estimation strategy during LLM inference, inspired by the self-consistency principle \cite{wangself,taubenfeld2025confidence,chen2024universal,li2025system}.
-Specifically, for a extraction prompt, the agent performs $N$ parallel inferences (with $N=50$), yielding $N$ sets of candidate triples, denoted as $\{T^1_{\text{candi}}, \cdots, T^N_{\text{candi}}\}$, each corresponding to a separate inference.
-To enhance output diversity, the LLM within the Extractor Agent operates with an elevated temperature coefficient ($\tau=0.7$), increasing the randomness of its predictions.
-This adjustment fosters variability across the generated triples, thereby improving the robustness of the extraction process.
+Specifically, for an extraction prompt, the agent performs $N$ parallel stochastic inferences (with $N$=$50$), yielding $N$ sets of candidate triples, denoted as $\{T^1_{\text{candi}}, \cdots, T^N_{\text{candi}}\}$.
+The underlying assumption is that relational triples consistently generated across multiple runs reflect higher model certainty, whereas spurious or unstable outputs occur less frequently.
+To encourage output diversity, the LLM within the Extractor Agent operates with a moderate temperature coefficient ($\tau$=$0.7$), increasing output variability across repeated inferences.
+This diversity enables more discriminative frequency-based confidence estimation, as triples that recur despite stochastic variation are more likely to be reliable.
 Following this, the Extractor Agent conducts a formatting check on all candidate triples, eliminating those containing extraneous or irrelevant characters.
 For the remaining triples, the agent computes initial confidence scores based on their frequency of occurrence across the $N$ inference runs.
-Each frequency is normalized by mapping it to the nearest lower multiple of 0.05, which is then assigned as the triple's initial confidence score.
-This process reflects the consistency of the model's predictions while ensuring that the confidence scores are appropriately scaled.
+Each frequency is normalized by mapping it to the nearest lower multiple of $0.05$, which is then assigned as the triple's initial confidence score.
+Triples with confidence scores below $0.6$ are discarded, ensuring that only relations supported by a clear majority of inference runs are retained for downstream graph construction.